-- The wages and all emoluments of the employee;

 - The duration of his employment;

 - Loss of prospective career;

-- Actual circumstances under which the termination took place; and
+- · Actual circumstances under which the termination took place; and

 - The age of the employee.

 Information and Consultation.
 Businesses that employ at least 80 employees must inform and consult with representatives of employees regarding any decisions that the management may take and which may affect employees' rights and working conditions.